DarioI/ARES/README.md

 # DroidSec [![Build Status](https://travis-ci.org/DarioI/DroidSec.svg?branch=master)](https://travis-ci.org/DarioI/DroidSec)
 DroidSec is a security suite for analyzing Android .apk files.
 Core analysis technology is based on the awesome Androguard codebase.

+##Features
+- Load .APK from system or dump from connected device
+- Android Permissions overview
+- Application information
+- Show usage of reflection code
+- Show usage of dynamic code update
+- Show usage of crypto code
+- Show usage of permissions
+- Show strings and manifest
+- Decompilation and browsing through .java sources (integration of the Androguard Gui app)
+- Decompilation and visualisation of bytecode

 ##Development Phase
 It is still heavily under development.
 Pull requests are appreciated.